A concise tutorial review of reverse osmosis and electrodialysis: Theory of electrodialysis for a 1:1 salt solution

-An ED stack has two electrodes on either end where electronic current is transferred to ionic current.
+An ED stack consists of many cell pairs, with electrodes on the two sides of the stack, where electronic current becomes ionic current.
 In this review we do not discuss the electrodes but we focus on the repeating unit of an ED stack, which is the membrane cell pair, see Fig.~\ref{fig_RO_ED_technical_overview}B, which consists of two membranes and two flow channels.
 As mentioned, in the flow channels we assume co-current flow of the water along the membranes, from inlet to exit of the channel.
 While the water flows through these thin channels between the membranes, ions move from the d-channels to the c-channels by transport across the membranes.
-This process is possible because --driven by the electrical current-- anions move in one way out of each d-channel, to be transported through membranes that are selective for anions.
-These are `anion-exchange membranes' or AEMs, which are membranes in which the water-filled pores are lined with high concentrations of positive membrane charges (of the order of 5 M fixed membrane charge per volume of water in the membrane).
-The cations move in the other direction, passing cation-exchange membranes, or CEMs.
+This process is possible because --driven by the electrical current-- anions move in one direction out of each d-channel, to be transported through membranes that are selective for anions.
+These are anion-exchange membranes (AEMs), which are membranes in which the water-filled pores are lined with high concentrations of positive membrane charges (of the order of 5 M fixed membrane charge per volume of water in the membrane).
+The cations move in the other direction, passing cation-exchange membranes (CEMs).
 These CEMs have a high concentration of fixed negative charge, again of the order of 5 M, and they preferentially allow access to cations, largely blocking the passage of anions.
 Each d-channel has such an AEM on one side, and a CEM on the other.
-The net effect of this layout of a cell pair, of a sequence of an AEM, d-channel, CEM, and c-channel, and this repeated tens to hundreds of times, is that the d-channels are being desalinated, while the salinity in the c-channels increases between entrance and exit of each channel.
+The net effect of this layout of a cell pair, of a sequence of an AEM, d-channel, CEM, and c-channel, and this repeated tens to hundreds of times, is that the d-channels are being desalinated, while the salinity in the c-channels increases going from entrance to exit of the channel.
 Thus in the AEMs anions are the main charge carrier, while in the CEMs cations carry most of the charge.
 These ions in their respective membrane are the counterions (anions in an AEM, cations in a CEM).
 The minority ions, that ideally are fully blocked, are called coions (cations in AEM, anions in CEM).
+Though in ED there is also water flowing through the membrane, we will neglect that aspect in this tutorial.
+Water recovery, \WR, is then directly set by how much of the feedwater flows to the c-channels and how much to the d-channels, namely $\text{\WR}=1/\left(1+\phi\s{v,c}/\phi\s{v,d}\right)$.
+Thus, for equal flow rates to the two channels, we have $\text{\WR}\!=\!0.50$.